Booking.com boasts more listings than Airbnb (and its AI bot is rocking)

 Will a move to messaging drive business?

 The bot uses Active Learning, a semi-supervised machine learning approach that allows the algorithm to learn from interactions with the user, says Adrienne Enggist, Booking’s director of product for the bot.
-The company built the logic and AI entirely in-house, because the range of post-booking travel topics the bot deals with is narrow enough that Booking remains the expert.
+The company built the logic and AI entirely in-house because the range of post-booking travel topics the bot deals with is narrow enough that Booking remains the expert.
 As the bot project expands, at some point Booking.com may experiment with other technologies to accelerate efforts, Enggist said.

-More fundamentally, though, the company is testing whether the messaging format can drive business by consolidating user interactions into one easy, immediate medium.
+More fundamentally, the company is testing whether the messaging format can drive business by consolidating user interactions into one easy, immediate medium.
 Text is less cumbersome than phone or email, and it offers a personable, human touch if the service has a routing feature like Booking’s.
 “It’s no secret that more and more consumers are open to (and very interested in) interacting with brands via chat,” said Waters.
 “For us, it’s also about leveraging the immediacy and simplicity of conversational UI mixed with the ability to tap into huge amounts of information automatically — be it product data, recommendations, help,” he said.

 Booking was early to experiment with AI and bots.
 The chatbot revolution hit the travel industry first, driven by the many questions travelers have in the process of planning trips.
 But even within the industry, Booking has been a trailblazer.
-It launched the bot in testing mode two years ago and has experimented with other offerings, such as Destination Experiences and Passion Search, launching these efforts before competitors like Expedia and TripAdvisor.
+It launched the bot in testing mode two years ago and has experimented with other offerings, such as Destination Experiences and Passion Search, launching these efforts before competitors like Expedia and TripAdvisor joined the fray.